-Copyright © AIKEN, O'HALLORAN AND ASSOCIATES of SARASOTA.
+Copyright © AIKEN, O'HALLORAN AND FOLEY of SARASOTA.
 All Rights Reserved.

 More people get falsely arrested for Domestic Violence than any other offense.
 Ever since the O. J. Simpson case police throughout the country have taken a zero tolerance approach to 911 calls involving domestic violence.
 The police are afraid of being sued if real violence later occurs so when they are called out, most of the time, an arrest is made.
 Men and women know how to manipulate the system.
 In the context of divorce situations, getting a spouse arrested is an instant way to get possession of the home.
 If the context of custody battles, a false accusation can get the other spouse arrested, thrown in jail and subjected to a restraining order.
 The system is constantly being abused and false accusations are rampant.